Beamzi/webpack-start-template/README.md

 ## .gitignore

 Make sure to include a `.gitignore` file.
 You can use a standard template for your project from GitHub's [gitignore repository](https://github.com/github/gitignore).

+note that webpack.dev.js config needs const path = require('path') explicitly imported as well, the merge does not account for this.